DiamondLightSource/ispyb-database/README.md

 In order to update a production database, please follow this procedure:

-1. For all .sql files in `schema/updates` that have not already been run, read any comments inside the files to decide if you should run them.
+1. For all .sql files in `schema/updates` that have not already been run, read any comments inside the files to decide if/when you should run them.
 Run a file e.g. like this:
 ```bash
 mysql ispyb < schema/updates/2019_03_29_BLSession_archived.sql
 ```
-2. If it's been updated, run `schema/routines.sql`.
+2. If `schema/routines.sql` has been updated since you installed it, you can simply re-run it.
 E.g.:
 ```bash
 mysql ispyb < schema/routines.sql
 ```